 As group members learn about their patterns of behavior, they also learn new behaviors and skills that can help them become more effective in relationships.
 A group counseling setting is a safe place in which to "try out" these new skills, and get both support and positive feedback from others.
 Groups provide an opportunity to observe the improvement other members make, and also to learn how people with similar concerns may have coped with them in more effective ways.

 Just as the individual in a group benefits from insights given from other members, s/he is allowed the opportunity to give to other group members.
 Helping others with their issues and concerns, and becoming important to others, usually raises a person's self-esteem.

 How do you relate to the people in your life?
 Ever wonder how others see you?
 Get feedback and ideas for addressing these questions and enhance your personal relationships, increase self-awareness, and strengthen communication skills.
-These groups meet in Murray Herrick Hall, room 370.

 St. Paul Location

 Mail Box: Mail #4040

 Hours: M-F: 8:00am - 4:30 pm

 (1st floor of TMH)

 Mon: 8:00am - 3:00 pm

 W-F: 8:00am - 4:30pm